 Our program helps patients get the treatment they need to live whole, healthy lives.
 Learn how our team of doctors and specialists work together to diagnose and treat pulmonary hypertension.

-Pulmonary vascular diseases affect blood circulation in the lungs and pulmonary hypertension can lead to damage of the heart.
-These diseases can cause severe breathlessness and limit your ability to live an active life.
+Pulmonary vascular diseases can greatly affect your quality of life.
+This group of diseases, including pulmonary hypertension, cause high blood pressure in the lungs and can damage the heart.
+This can cause symptoms like severe breathlessness and limit your ability to do the things you love.

-The Pulmonary Hypertension/Pulmonary Vascular Disease Program at Penn offers the most effective treatments available to slow the progression of pulmonary hypertension and even reverse some of the damage to the lungs and heart.
+The Pulmonary Hypertension/Pulmonary Vascular Disease Program at Penn offers the most effective treatments available to improve your pulmonary hypertension and even reverse some of the damage to the lungs and heart.

-Pulmonary hypertension is type of high blood presue that affects the lungs, typically caused by common heart and lung diseases like congestive heart failure (CHF) or emphysema.
-Pulmonary hypertension due to disease in the blood vessels of the lungs, such as pulmonary arterial hypertension (PAH), is rarer.
-Until recently, patients with pulmonary hypertension, especially PAH, had very few options for the management of their disease.
+Until recently, patients with pulmonary hypertension had very few options for the management of their disease.
 Today, we are at the forefront of research and patient care, offering revolutionary options to treat and manage pulmonary hypertension.

-Find out what our progam offers, and how we can help you find the treatment you need
+Find out what sets our program apart, and how our specialists can help you find the treatment you need